 April 12, 1966 - Emmett Ashford became the first African-American Major League Baseball umpire.

 April 12, 1975 - In Cambodia, the U.S. ambassador and his staff left Phnom Penh when the U.S. Navy conducted its evacuation effort, Operation Eagle.

 April 12, 1976 – NBA center and power forward Brad Miller was born in Kendallville, Indiana.
 He went on to play for Purdue, the Charlotte Hornets, the Chicago Bulls, the Indiana Pacers, the Sacremento Kings, the Houston Rockets and the Minnesota Timberwolves.

 April 12, 1981 - The New York Giants drafted University of North Carolina linebacker Lawrence Taylor as their first-round pick and the second selection overall in the NFL Draft.
-Taylor went on to revolutionize the linebacker position and revitalize the Giants football franchise.

 April 12, 1981 – Boxing great Joe Louis, aka “The Brown Bomber,” a native of LaFayette, Ala., died of a heart attack at the age of 66 in Las Vegas.

 April 12, 1988 - The Evergreen (Ala.)
 City Council met on this Tuesday night in a special announced meeting to make appointments to the Evergreen Gas Supply Board.
 The following appointments were made: T.L.
 Sims, two-year term; Jones Sasser, four-year term; and Willie Willis, six-year term.
 The council was scheduled to meet the following Tuesday night for its regular meeting.